Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Related Work

 \textbf{Federated Learning with i.i.d.
 Noise.} When multiple agents are used to expedite sample collection, transferring the samples to a central server for the purpose of training can be costly in applications with high-dimensional data \cite{shao2019survey} and it may also compromise the agents' privacy.
-Federated Learning (FL) is an emerging distributed optimization paradigm \cite{konevcny16federated, kairouz2019advances} that utilizes local computation at the agents to train models, such that only model updates, not data, is shared with the central server.
-In local Stochastic Gradient Descent (Local SGD or FedAvg) \cite{fedavg17aistats, stich18localSGD_iclr}, the core algorithm in FL, locally trained models are periodically averaged by the central server in order to achieve consensus among the agents at a reduced communication cost.
-While the convergence of local SGD has been extensively studied in prior work \cite{richtarik20localSGD_aistats, spiridonoff21comm_eff_SGD_neurips, qu2020federated, koloskova20unified_localSGD_icml}, these works assume i.i.d. noise in the gradients, which is acceptable for SGD but too restrictive for RL algorithms.
+Federated Learning is an emerging distributed optimization paradigm \cite{konevcny16federated, kairouz2019advances} that utilizes local computation at the agents to train models, such that only model updates, not data, is shared with the central server.
+In local Stochastic Gradient Descent (Local SGD or FedAvg) \cite{fedavg17aistats, stich18localSGD_iclr}, the core algorithm in FL, locally trained models are periodically averaged by the central server to achieve consensus among agents at a reduced communication cost.
+Although the convergence of local SGD has been extensively studied in prior work \cite{richtarik20localSGD_aistats, spiridonoff21comm_eff_SGD_neurips, qu2020federated, koloskova20unified_localSGD_icml}, these works assume i.i.d. noise in the gradients, which is acceptable for SGD but too restrictive for RL algorithms.

-\textbf{Distributed and Multi-agent RL.} Some recent works have analyzed distributed and multi-agent RL algorithms in the presence of Markovian noise in various settings such as decentralized stochastic approximation \cite{doan_dist_td_icml, sun20decenTD_LFA_aistats, wai20dist_markov_noLS_cdc, doan20decen_sa_noLS_arxiv}, TD learning with linear function approximation \cite{wang20decen_TD_neurips}, and off-policy TD in actor-critic algorithms \cite{chen2021multi, chen21sample_A3C_arxiv}.
-However, all these works consider decentralized settings, where the agents communicate with their neighbors after every local update.
-On the other hand, we consider a federated setting, with each agent performing multiple local updates between successive communication rounds, thereby resulting in communication savings.
-In \cite{hong20asynch_a3c_arxiv}, a parallel implementation of asynchronous advantage actor-critic (A3C) algorithm (which does not have local updates) has been proposed under both i.i.d. and Markov sampling.
+\textbf{Distributed and Multi-agent RL.} Some previous works have analyzed distributed and multi-agent RL algorithms in the presence of Markovian noise in various settings such as decentralized stochastic approximation \cite{doan_dist_td_icml, sun20decenTD_LFA_aistats, wai20dist_markov_noLS_cdc, doan20decen_sa_noLS_arxiv}, TD learning with linear function approximation \cite{wang20decen_TD_neurips}, and off-policy TD in actor-critic algorithms \cite{chen2021multi, chen21sample_A3C_arxiv}.
+However, all these works consider decentralized settings, where agents communicate with their neighbors after every local update.
+In \cite{hong20asynch_a3c_arxiv}, a parallel implementation of the asynchronous advantage actor-critic (A3C) algorithm (which does not have local updates) has been proposed under both i.i.d. and Markov sampling.
 However, the authors prove a linear speedup only for the i.i.d. case, and an almost linear speedup is observed experimentally for the Markovian case.